Where We Operate Our Trips In West Africa

 The south is much less of a risk overall, though unfortunately there is not so much to see and do in this part of the country, making including Mali in our trips less ideal (for the moment at least).

-We very much hope the situation improves in the forthcoming months and the tourist industry in Mali picks up once again!
+We very much hope the situation improves soon and the tourist industry in Mali picks up once again!

 Why Don’t You Carry Onto Central Africa?

 We were, up until recently, offering a trip through Togo, Benin, Nigeria, Cameroon, Gabon, and Congo, but are very sad to say we have had to cancel this trip until further notice for reasons beyond our control.
 The Central African region is notoriously bureaucratic, and the visas for some of these countries are particularly difficult to obtain.

 The main issue is Nigeria.
 The authorities have recently tightened their visa requirements, making a multi country trip through West Africa and Central Africa actually work very difficult indeed.